Turtl3Gamr1ne/Fake-Hacker-App/README.md

 Please don´t use this at school!
-In you see Windows Smart screen click more information and then click open anyway.
+In you see a Windows Smart Screen Window click more information and then click open anyway.